Getting Started with GitHub Copilot #2

 if value in my_list:

-- /explain - explains what the code block does, which helps you understand it better before editing. source:
+/refactorrefactors the selected block according to your input,/optimizesuggests performance improvements,/explainexplains what the code block does, so you understand it before editing.

-In this section, Copilot combines test generation with support for debugging and bug fixing to speed up development and improve code quality.
+Here Copilot combines test generation with support for debugging and bug fixing.
+It speeds up development and raises code quality.

-- Use /tests in Copilot Chat (or highlight the code in the editor) to have Copilot design unit tests according to your function.
+/testsin Copilot Chat (or highlight the code in the editor) and Copilot designs unit tests for your function. - Copilot creates tests for methods, covers edge cases, and handles exceptions.

-- If the test fails, /fixTestFailure can be used - Copilot analyzes the failure and suggests a fix.
+/fixTestFailure.
+Copilot analyzes the failure and suggests a fix. - In experimental mode, run

 def compute_factorial(n):